aamirshaadalam/pet-store/README.md

 ##### Path: `src/styles`

 This folder contains all the styling files for the application.
 I have created one file per component so that it is easier to maintain.

+## Unit Tests

+As writing of unit tests was optional, I have not written the unit tests for all the components.
+However, I have included the unit tests for `App.js`.
+The test can be executed using the command: `yarn test`